 I think good journalism — whether that’s first person or a reported story — provides people with a sense of belonging and fosters understanding about people or circumstances that we didn’t originally think existed.

 What advice would you give to high school students considering journalism as a career?

-No one has a crystal ball, but do you feel like taking a shot and sharing some thoughts on what journalism’s future looks like in five or ten years?!
+No one has a crystal ball, but take a shot and share your thoughts on the future of journalism.

-I really believe in five or ten years journalism is going to be healthier than ever — there are always stories to be told and if we as journalists embrace change and commit ourselves to understanding how to reach audiences on the internet we’ll have more than enough work to keep us busy for years to come.
+I really believe in five or ten years journalism is going to be healthier than ever.
+There are always stories to be told.
+If we as journalists embrace change and commit ourselves to understanding how to reach audiences on the internet, we’ll have more than enough work to keep us busy for years to come.